dscolby/CausalELM.jl/docs/src/index.md

 written in Julia rather than Python, the main differences between CausalELM and these libraries are:

-*   CausalELM uses extreme learning machines instead of tree-based, linear, or deep learners
+*   causalELM uses extreme learning machines instead of tree-based, linear, or deep learners
-*   CausalELM performs cross validation during training
+*   causalELM performs cross validation during training
-*   CausalELM performs inference via asymptotic randomization inference rather than bootstrapping
+*   causalELM performs inference via asymptotic randomization inference rather than bootstrapping
-*   CausalELM does not require you to instantiate a model and pass it into a separate class or struct for training
+*   causalELM does not require you to instantiate a model and pass it into a separate class or struct for training
-*   CausalELM creates train/test splits automatically
+*   causalELM creates train/test splits automatically
-*   CausalELM does not have external dependencies: all the functions it uses are in the Julia standard library
+*   causalELM does not have external dependencies: all the functions it uses are in the Julia standard library
-*   CausalELM is simpler to use but has less flexibility than the other libraries
+*   causalELM is simpler to use but has less flexibility than the other libraries

 ### Installation
-CausalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown below.
+causalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown below.
 ```julia
 using Pkg